RunhangShu/RunhangWebsite/content/misc/phage-genome-analysis.md

 ### System information:

-- OS: Linux-4.4.0-19041-Microsoft-x86_64-with-glibc2.31 (I used Windows Subsystem for Linux - Ubuntu in Mobaxterm in a Window 10 PC)
+- OS: Linux-4.4.0-19041-Microsoft-x86_64-with-glibc2.31 (I used Windows Subsystem for Linux - Ubuntu in Mobaxterm in a Win10 PC)
 - Memory limit (in Gb): 16
 - CPU: i7-7700k (4 core)
 - Python version: 3.9.12